 Still Waters Vineyards

-Nestled amongst the hills in the beautiful south-east portion of Paso Robles, this tasting room overlooks breathtaking scenes that include 60 planted acres of sustainable vineyards, 2-acres of gardens and flowers, and a grove of 130+-year-old olive trees.
-Still Waters Vineyards is devoted to providing adequate habitats for native species and the biodiversity on the ranch deeply appreciate.
+Nestled amongst the hills in the beautiful southeast portion of Paso Robles, this tasting room overlooks breathtaking scenes that include 60 planted acres of sustainable vineyards, 2-acres of gardens and flowers, and a grove of 130-year-old olive trees.
+Still Waters Vineyards is devoted to providing adequate habitats for native species and the biodiversity on the ranch is reflected in the full-of-flavor wines.
 The tasting room gardens and koi ponds are perfect for a casual picnic in the sunshine with your pet.

 Four-legged friends are always welcome at Windward Vineyard!
 Specializing in Pinot Noir and offering a unique vertical wine tasting experience, this charming tasting room overlooks the 15-acre estate.
 Enjoy some rosé on the patio, play a game of bocce, or nosh from the Petite Café Menu of artisan cheeses, local salami, truffle chips, and other bites.
 Windward even has a special Instagram hashtag for pups who like to pose, #furryfansofwindward.

 From total wine and foodie geek to winemaker, McPrice “Mac” Myers focuses on small production handcrafted Rhône wines.
 The tasting room and winery sit at the bottom of the 85-acre estate in the west Paso Robles Adelaide District.
 Pets are welcomed alongside great hospitality and award-winning wines.